-The principles of scientific thought are designed to deal with objects moving in space and it seems they should be limited to that.
-Nonetheless, they have qualities that make people want to extend their use as widely as possible:
+The principles of scientific thought are designed to deal with objects in space and it seems they should be limited to that.
+Nonetheless, scientific thought has qualities that make people want to extend its use as widely as possible:

-- 1. They've been extremely successful in dealing with many important issues. - 2.
-They have great intellectual appeal.
-They can be very fruitful when applied with discipline, attentiveness and ingenuity.
-So they call forth high-quality intellectual effort. - 3.
-They're intolerant of other forms of thought: they demand proof, and they attack from a position of practical strength, because they do some important things very well.
+1. It has been extremely successful in dealing with many important issues.

+- 2. It has great intellectual appeal.
+It can be very fruitful when applied with discipline, attentiveness and ingenuity, so it calls forth high-quality intellectual effort. - 3.
+It's intolerant of other forms of thought.
+It rejects them as a matter of basic principle, since the point is to rely on as few principles as possible.

-1.4 Scope
+1.4 Knowledge and reality

-On the scientistic view, we can know only the things that modern natural science knows: things that can be observed and measured by any trained observer who follows the appropriate procedures, and things that are connected to observations by a theory that makes predictions and so can be tested, and is as simple, mathematical, and consistent with other accepted theories as possible.
+On the scientistic view, we can know only things that can be observed and measured by any trained observer who follows the appropriate procedures, and things that are connected to observations by a theory that makes predictions and so can be tested, and is as simple, mathematical, and consistent with other accepted theories as possible.
 Since those are the only things we know, those are the only things we can treat as real.

 Anything beyond that is not knowledge at all.
 It's opinion or feeling or taste or prejudice.
+It's subjective and has no objective reality.
 In particular:

 - 1. Knowledge of the good and beautiful is not knowledge.
 It follows that those things are not real, at least not as we think of them.
-They are only preferences. - Contemplation is not knowledge.
+They are only preferences. - 2.
+Contemplation is not knowledge.
 Knowledge is experimental and oriented toward control, while contemplation does not affect what it contemplates.
-It can only be a psychological technique.
-So religion becomes social control or psychological therapy.
+It does alter the contemplator, though, so it can be a psychological technique.
+Religion therefore becomes psychological therapy.

-1.5 Consequences
+1.5 A scientistic world

-It's worth noting the general characteristics of the world scientism presents to us:
+It's worth noting the general consequences of accepting scientism:

-- 1. Scientific method makes what we can bring about and what we know to be true very closely related.
-Since knowledge has to do with getting what we want, rationality means dealing with the world technologically. - 2.
-Technology abolishes history and particular connections.
-A computer works the same in all settings-it doesn't care what you program it to do-and it can interact with equal facility with any other computer anywhere. - 3.
-A technological world therefore exists in a sort of eternal now without past, place, context, or future, in which everything becomes a neutral resource for the achievement of the projects of whoever is in control.
+1. Scientific method makes what we can bring about and what we know to be true very closely related.
+Rationality therefore comes to mean dealing with the world technologically: knowledge has to do with controlling things to get what we want.

-- 4. At the level of politics, technology doesn't recognize Being, just Power.
-Its only concern is our ability to get what we want, which it defines as freedom and the good.
-The "Public Good," and the "Empire of Liberty" become the Will of the Powerful and, as Chris Ferrara has said, the Empire of Nothingness. - 5.
-On the level of fantasy, which technological society encourages because it's boring and treats human goals as utterly arbitrary, it brings us what now passes as literary and artistic culture: willfulness, ideology, joyless hedonism, mindless rebellion. - 6.
-At the level of physical design, a technocratic world is marked (if that is the word) by placelessness, sprawl, and mono-functionally zoned urban areas emblematic of values-free material production.
-Similar kinds of organization prevail in other aspects of life.
+- 2. Technology abolishes history and particular connections.
+A computer works the same in all settings-it doesn't care what you program it to do-and it can interact with equal facility with any other computer anywhere.
+A technological world therefore exists in a sort of eternal now without past, place, context, or future, in which everything becomes a neutral resource for the achievement of the projects of whoever is in control. - 3.
+At the level of politics and morality, technology's only concern is our ability to get what we want, which it defines as freedom and the good.
+The "Public Good" becomes the Will of the Powerful. - 4.
+On the level of fantasy, which technological society encourages because it's boring and treats human goals as utterly arbitrary, it brings us what now passes as literary and artistic culture: willfulness, ideology, joyless hedonism, mindless rebellion. - 5.
+At the level of physical design, a technocratic world is marked by placelessness, sprawl, and mono-functionally zoned urban areas emblematic of values-free material production.2 Similar kinds of organization prevail in other aspects of life.